iogrids/Tutorials-Guides/working-with-json-python.md

     # TODO: parse the JSON data using loads
     # The below line will convert the above JSON object to python dictionary.
-    # Once converted to python dictionary you can use any python dictionary methods on it.

     data =  json.loads(jsonStr)

     # TODO: print information from the data structure
+    # Once converted to python dictionary you can use any python dictionary methods on it.

+    print("Sandwich:" + data['sandwich'])

+    if (data['toasted']):
+       print("And it is toasted!")

+    # toppings is an array in the above JSON object.
+    # Once converted to Python object it JSON array becomes a list.
+    # Hence you can iterate over the above list as shown below

+    for topping in data['toppings']:
+       print("Topping: " + topping )

 if __name__ == "__main__":
     main()